-For those of you interested in finding your North Carolina best places to relocate or retire on the ocean, the barrier islands off the North Carolina coast are some of the most beautiful places you’ll ever experience.
+For those of you interested in finding your Coastal North Carolina best places to live on the ocean, the barrier islands are some of the most beautiful places you’ll ever experience.

-Unlike their cousins to the south, North Carolina’s barrier islands, commonly referred to as the Outer Banks, are long, thin stretches of land just off the coast.
+Unlike their cousins to the south, Coastal North Carolina barrier islands, commonly referred to as the Outer Banks, are long, thin stretches of land just off the coast.

-For the past few weeks we have been talking about island living along the coast of South Carolina.
+For the past few weeks we have been talking about the best small island living along the coast of South Carolina.

-We’ve looked at the popular small islands of:
+We’ve looked at the popular best small islands of:

-We’ve also looked at other small cities and towns along the South Carolina coastline:
+We’ve also looked at other Coastal South Carolina best places to live small cities and towns:

-This week we’re heading north up the Carolina eastern coastline to look at the best Coastal island living in North Carolina.
+This week we’re heading north up the Carolina eastern coastline.
+To look at the best small islands of Coastal North Carolina to live.

 One author referred to the Outer Banks of North Carolina as “a thin arm of sand nudging its way into the Atlantic.”